openpnp/openpnp/Calibration-Solutions.md

 #### Backlash Compensation Method Selection

+Based on the observed performance, a heuristic will select the appropriate [Backlash Compensation Method](https://github.com/openpnp/openpnp/wiki/Backlash-Compensation#backlash-compensation-methods) automatically:

 * If the **Backlash Offset** and **Sneak-up Distance** are within **Tolerance ±**, the backlash compensation is switched off.
 Bravo for a superb machine!
 * If the **Sneak-up Distance** is smaller than the average **Backlash Offset**, the most efficient **DirectionalCompensation** method is chosen.
 This method is as fast and fluid as with no compensation.
 * If the **Sneak-up Distance** is larger than the average **Backlash Offset** but still acceptable, the still quite efficient **DirectionalSneakUp** method is chosen.